 The Railroad Commission of Texas was established in 1891 under a constitutional and legislative mandate to prevent discrimination in railroad charges while establishing reasonable tariffs.
-The Railroad Commission marked its 125th anniversary in April 2016 making it the oldest regulatory agency in the state and one of the oldest of its kind in the nation.
-Three commissioners elected by Texas voters serve six-year staggered terms.
+In 1917, pipelines were declared common carriers and the Commission was given jurisdiction over them.
+By 1932 the Commission assumed jurisdiction over oil and natural gas exploration and production.
+The Railroad Commission marked its 127th anniversary in April 2018 making it the oldest regulatory agency in the state and one of the oldest of its kind in the nation.
+Three commissioners elected statewide by Texas voters serve six-year staggered terms.
 One commissioner is elected every two years.

 The Railroad Commission has three regulatory divisions.
 The Oil and Gas Division oversees the Texas oil and gas industry, specifically exploration and production activity.
-Oversight and Safety has jurisdiction over natural gas utilities, pipeline safety and alternative energy safety oversight of the liquefied petroleum gas, liquefied natural gas, and compressed natural gas industries.
+The Oversight and Safety Division has jurisdiction over natural gas utilities, pipeline safety and alternative energy safety oversight of the liquefied petroleum gas (propane), liquefied natural gas (LNG), and compressed natural gas (CNG) industries.
 The Surface Mining and Reclamation Division oversees the surface mining of coal and uranium in Texas, as well as the Abandoned Mine Land Reclamation program.